 Update: Recently, Infowars has been a lightning rod for this very topic.
 Major outlets moved to ba them from places like Apple Podcasts, Youtube, and Facebook.
 As much I think Infowars is reprehensible, banning their stupidity emboldens them and is probably a bad idea.
-I’m not the only one that things so.
+I’m not the only one that thinks so.

 Note: I think this is political too.
 Those more left-leaning seem to think this would be ok, while on the right, probably not.
 I do also think Zuckerberg will eventually bow to political pressure and change his stance.